leobalter/data-binding-slides/slides/index.md

 # Gotchas

-## Object.observe is still a proposal on TC-39 to the ES7.
+## Object.observe is still only a TC-39 proposal for the ES7.

 ???